shaned24/easy-openvpn-pkg/README.md

 ## Configure

+Enable IP forwarding firstly.
+Note: On ubuntu core, IP forwarding is disabled by default.

+    $ sudo sysctl -w net.ipv4.ip_forward=1

+If internet connection is over ethernet, you can skip natdevice setup since default natdevice value is 'eth0'.
+While a wireless connection is established, you need to set it to 'wlan0' accordingly.
+Note: This fits the scenario where people usually setup a wireless connection on ubuntu core at the first boot.

+    $ sudo snap set easy-openvpn natdevice=wlan0

+Setup an openvpn server with host machine IP address

     $ sudo easy-openvpn.setup -u udp://<public ip>

 You'll be prompted to set a passphrase for your CA. This passphrase will be